truecoach/ember-fit-form/README.md

 #### isCancelling

 Returns a Boolean value of the form's cancelling state.
-A cancelling form is one where the `onCancel` hook is pending.
+A cancelling form is one where the `oncancel` hook is pending.
 This attribute is commonly coupled with the [`cancel`](#cancel) action.

 ```js